 Community Participation includes activities that are age and culturally appropriate for the individuals we care for.
 Our programs focus on the following types of activities: Skills development, Transition to work and supported employment, including vocational activities, Recreation and leisure, Education and Community Participation.

 In NSW we have 2 Community Day programs called Inspired.
 One program in Coffs Harbour and the other in Tweed Heads.
 To find out more about these programs click the button below.

 Your Support Worker can do individual activities with you while you are out in the community.

-Individual Activities offer opportunities to enhance and learn new skills in a one-on-one, safe and supportive manner that encourages independence and life skill development.
-Increase the ability of individuals to self-manage their social interactions and community participation.
+One-on-one support encourages independence and life skill development, increasing the ability of individuals to self-manage their social interactions and community participation.

-All programs are designed to facilitate a level of independence in a staged manner that enables a gradual building of skills.
-In addition, this is constantly reinforced in day to day living by support staff in line with the philosophy of United Disability, which is one of commitment to empowerment and self-management.
+All programs are designed to facilitate a level of independence that enables a gradual building of skills.
+In addition, this is constantly reinforced in day-to-day living by support workers, which is in line with the philosophy of United Disability Care, which is one of commitment to empowerment and self-management.

-The program structure includes Initial assessment, ongoing and regular reviews and successful transition to the workforce.
+The program structure includes an initial assessment, ongoing and regular reviews and successful transition to the workforce.